Collaboration Agreement between Infrastructure Asia and the Ministry of Planning, Finance and Industry (Myanmar)

-Infrastructure Asia entered into a Collaboration Agreement with the Ministry of Planning, Finance and Industry (Myanmar) on 27 May 2020 to advance the implementation of infrastructure projects in the Myanmar Project Bank.
+Infrastructure Asia signed a Collaboration Agreement with the Ministry of Planning, Finance and Industry (Myanmar) to advance the implementation of infrastructure projects in the Myanmar Project Bank.

 COLLABORATION AGREEMENT BETWEEN INFRASTRUCTURE ASIA AND